-During an aggregate pit’s lifespan the contour of the land changes drastically as the product is quarried and removed from the site.
+During an aggregate pit’s life span, the contour of the land changes drastically as the product is quarried and removed from the site.
 There are seams of rock, gravel or sand that determine the depth and breadth of the quarry location.
-Reclaiming the site can be a long process but ultimately it is returned to its natural soil and vegetation conditions, often creating a new recreational or agricultural area.

 When the base work on the reclamation is complete the original top soil is screened and then put back on the site to at least the same level as the original depth before the pit opened.
 Frequently the new soil depth is significantly deeper.
 For recreational areas once the topsoil is back in place then native foliage is planted and the area is ready for use.
 Agricultural reclamations will be left with only the topsoil cover, without any other vegetation other than the designated crop planted.